Dunlap Postdoctoral Fellow, Dunlap Institute at the University of Toronto

 Wolf-Rayet (WR) stars are evolved massive stars, and the relative number of carbon-rich (WC-type) stars and nitrogen-rich (WN-type) WRs should vary with the metallicity of the host galaxy, providing a sensitive test of stellar evolutionary theory.
 However, past WR surveys have been biased toward detecting WC stars, as their emission-line signatures are much stronger than those of WNs.
-Using an interference filter technique, we surveyed M31, M33 and the Magellanic Clouds (still in process) for Wolf-Rayet stars.
+Using an interference filter technique, we surveyed M31, M33 and the Magellanic Clouds for Wolf-Rayet stars.
 As expected, we’ve found quite a few new WNs!

 Characterizing a new type of Wolf-Rayet star: WN3/O3s

 As part of our Wolf-Rayet survey in the Magellanic Cloud, we stumbled upon a new type of Wolf-Rayet star!
-We’ve now found 8 of them in the Large Magellanic Cloud and we’re in the process of modeling their spectra using CMFGEN.
+We’ve now found 9 of them in the Large Magellanic Cloud and we’ve modeled their spectra using CMFGEN.
 We’ve convinced ourselves that these new stars aren’t binaries (for a variety of reasons), and we’ve found that we can model their spectra using a single set of physical parameters.
 We’re still trying to figure out the evolutionary properties of these stars but the current theory has them being a short-lived phase of normal single star evolution at some metallicities – but stay tuned!

 Examining the binary frequency of Wolf-Rayets in M31 and M33